awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-labels.md

 ### View a list of parameters that are assigned a label \(AWS CLI\)<a name="sysman-paramstore-labels-cli-view-param"></a>

-You can use the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API action to view a list of all parameters in a path that are assigned a specific label\.
+You can use the [GetParametersByPath](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParametersByPath.html) API operation to view a list of all parameters in a path that are assigned a specific label\.

 Run the following command to view a list of parameters in a path that are assigned a specific label\.